gjsman/Adobe-Connect-Recording-Downloader/Read_me_RecordingFlowchart.txt

 There are two different recording logs
 1. C:\errors\log.log records any actions done by batch files
 2. C:\errors\SikuliErrors.log records any actions done by the Sikuli program If you want to check up on any problems, you should copy the files to your own computer and read them there instead of opening them in the recording server.
-Otherwise, you might inadvertently “lock” the files and prevent the recording program from adding more entries.
+Otherwise, you might inadvertently ï¿½lockï¿½ the files and prevent the recording program from adding more entries.
 Periodically I store the log files and start new blank ones.